 Animal Crossing: New Horizons is out now, and the addition of crafting in this iteration of the franchise has evolved the game from great to one of the best games on the Nintendo Switch.
 The ability to craft and customize your own items works as both a natural progression system for the game, as well as a way to add more variety and player choice to design and decoration.
 Since you can put furniture outdoors now, the possibilities for island design are seemingly endless.

-You'll get the ability to craft pretty early in the game, but if you're wondering what it's all about, here's a quick guide to crafting in Animal Crossing: new Horizons:
+You'll get the ability to craft pretty early in the game, but if you're wondering what it's all about, here's a quick guide to crafting in Animal Crossing: New Horizons.

 Nook will teach you the fundamentals of crafting, having you make your very first fishing rod.
-From there, you'll be given some basic recipes and the ability to craft anything, so long as you have the DIY recipe and required materials for it.
+From there, you'll be given some essential recipes and the ability to craft anything, so long as you have the DIY recipe and required materials for it.
 The sky's the limit from there!

 Getting the materials

 To make items with DIY recipes, you'll need their required materials.
 There are several different materials you can use to craft.
 Here they are, as well as how to find them: